 Tens of millions of people have trouble sleeping every night.
 Many just can’t fall asleep.
 Others fall asleep just fine but wake up after a few hours and have a hard time getting back to sleep.
+A recent distinguished guest on our syndicated radio show suggested that “sleep hygiene” may not be all that helpful.
 What many may not realize is that many medicines cause insomnia.
 Treating a drug side effect such as insomnia with a sleeping pill seems counterproductive.

 Some Medicines Cause Insomnia:

 Amphetamines are an easy target.
 But many other medicine cause insomnia.
 Here is just one example: